w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-description-language.md

 status: developing
 ---

-A :term[mechanism] is available that allow users to change the :term[audio description] language if multiple languages are available.
+A :term[mechanism] is available that allows users to change the :term[audio description] language if multiple languages are available.